“I know who I WAS when I got up this morning, but I think I must have been changed several times since then.”

 You can literally put your thoughts about anything on it, especially funny things, and then your friends can comment on it.
 They can like it, too, which they always do.
 I do that whenever I see what they post.
 I’m always on Facebook.
 I may not be on it excessively, like some guys, but I check it all the time.

 I posted Mexican Coca-Cola Chex Party Mix Breakfast of Maniacs and thirteen people liked it.
 They didn’t say anything about it.
 They just liked it.
-I post weird stuff, like best night of my life, and eleven people liked it.
+I post weird stuff, stuff that pops into my mind, like best night of my life, and eleven people liked it.
 That’s all I said on my post.
 BEST NIGHT OF MY LIFE!

 I post a butt load of funny stuff.
 I posted “poking ‘dem ladies at the mixer” hash tag #13 and fourteen people liked it.